 We invite you to review all that we proudly accomplished during a year of unprecedented challenge, as well as unexpected inspiration.

 Local dance company TriptheDark to offer a subscription-based vehicle for online performance delivery.

-Clackamas County Arts Alliance announces the selection of 49 Individual Artists and 2 Artist Groups to exhibit in the 2017 Artist Exhibit Program.
+Clackamas County Arts Alliance announces the re-selection from our AEP 2020 call of 48 Individual Artists and 4 Artist Groups to exhibit in the 2021 Artist Exhibit Program.